Navigation

 Eligibility for Support Services

 Students are eligible for learning support services if they have a diagnosed learning disability and/or ADHD that are included in an IEP, 504 Plan, or private evaluation.
-Documentation must be submitted to DePaul College Prep in order to receive additional support.
-Depending on the student’s learning profile, support can be provided two or three days per week.
+Documentation must be submitted to DePaul College Prep by August 1 in order to receive additional support.
+Depending on the student’s learning profile and grade level, support may be provided through a structured study hall, one-on-one meetings, or co-taught classes.
 As the student progresses through DePaul College Prep, the goal is for learning support to decrease in order to promote independence.
-At the beginning of each semester, the student and parent(s) or guardian(s) will receive a plan for the student’s learning support and will need to sign this and return to the student’s learning specialist so that all parties are aware and in agreement over the support to be provided for that semester.
+At the beginning of each year, each student and their parent(s) or guardian(s) will receive a Student Accommodation Plan so that all parties are aware of the support to be provided for that year.

 Referral Process